baconomist/4569-2020-changeup/README.md

 Maybe download cmake?
 Or using visual studio environment inside clion is probs good enough...

 Have to set robot cmake->toolchain->gcc by using cygwin as toolchain or mingw...

+# PROS
+If you get an error like "No rule to make target 'path/foo.ccp', needed by 'foo.o'.
+Stop."
+Then you must have changed the PROS src/ dir and need to for some reason do a project search for the path its complaining about "path/foo.cpp" and replace it with the correct path

+# Project Structure
+* **robot/** --> Abstract Robot Code Via A SharedAPI.
+(Depends on sim/non-sim build in globals.h)
+* **robot_api/** --> PROS Robot API Code
+* **shared_api/** --> A Shared Api header Lib
+* **simulator_api/** --> Unity Simulator Code